The Development

 Raphael Mwito

-An architect, CFA charterholder, real estate executive, and AI practitioner working at the intersection of the built environment and investment decisions.
+An architect, CFA charterholder, real estate investment executive, and writer working at the intersection of the built environment and capital decisions.

 ArchitectureCapitalDevelopmentApplied AI